 Dynamic range is excellent, but not market-leading.
 I’ve found that while shadow details are easily and nicely recoverable, highlights tend to clip quickly.
 So, if you shoot RAW, I recommend underexposing by two-thirds of a stop.
 However, when shooting JPEG (which is a strong point of the camera otherwise), this will be a limitation.

 Low-light dynamic range seems to be better than any other APS-C camera I’ve used.
 Even at ISO 3200, I still had some recovery headroom, especially in the shadows.
 High-ISO noise levels are lower than usual, too, but nothing extraordinary in 2020.
 Images up to ISO 6400 are almost always acceptable.

 There’s not a lot to mention here.
 You wouldn’t buy the X100F for video use, and you shouldn’t.
-While video quality (sharpness and colours) is nice, recording options top out at 1080p/60fps.
-As there is no image stabilisation in this camera, handheld shooting is not really an option if you want a more-than-decent outcome.
+While video quality (sharpness and colors) is nice, recording options top out at 1080p/60fps.
+As there is no image stabilization in this camera, handheld shooting is not really an option if you want a more-than-decent outcome.

 Accessing video mode is already quite lengthy, it’s listed at the end of the drive mode menu.
 There’s no quick recording option, no separate button, and there’s no way of storing different settings for video and stills.

 So, don’t count on this camera for any serious video work.
 But if it’s the only thing you have at hand, it will probably do the job.

 The X100F’s autofocus system is similar to what you’d expect in a modern mirrorless.
 On-sensor phase-detection points cover the entire area of the sensor.
 Compared to contrast detection systems, this method is much quicker, and in certain situations, it’s more precise as well.